Less is more. — Ludwig Mies van der Rohe

 The optimizer, broadly speaking, does the following:

 - REWRITE: Rewrite the query to its optimal equivalent form to make the optimization easier.
 This includes evaluating constant filters, converting joins, subquery flattening, folding the subqueries and more.
-The type of rewrites depends on the specific capabilities, nuances of the optimizer in subsequent phases.
+The type of rewrites depends on the specific capabilities and nuances of the optimizer in subsequent phases.

 - ACCESS PATH: Select from available indexes or full scan (primary index scan in case of Couchbase) for each keyspace (equivalent to tables).
 Here we select one or more indexes for each keyspace, decide the predicates (spans) for each scan request, decide whether it’s covering or not.